 Price:40m 420e 145bt → 30m 750e 200bt

-Less energy cost and more mass cost to make tech switching is easier and to encourage each player in a team game to build some air.
-The speed increase helps catch strats.
+Less energy cost and more mass cost to make tech switching easier and to encourage each player in a team game to build some air.
+The speed increase helps catch strats, so you are never powerless against them.

 Price:50m 2250e 500bt → 60m 1500e 400bt